FilecoinFoundationWeb/filecoin-foundation/src/content/blog/recapping-ethdenver-ipc-announcement-exploring-depin-and-connecting-with-the-community.md

 ---
+title:
-title: "Recapping ETHDenver: IPC Announcement, Exploring DePIN, and Connecting with the Community"
+  "Recapping ETHDenver: IPC Announcement, Exploring DePIN, and Connecting with the Community"
 slug: recapping-ethdenver-ipc-announcement-exploring-depin-and-connecting-with-the-community
-created-on: 2024-03-18T13:25:31.946Z
+created-on: 2024-03-18T13:25:31.946000Z
-updated-on: 2024-03-18T13:25:31.957Z
+updated-on: 2024-03-18T13:25:31.957000Z
-published-on: 2024-03-18T13:25:31.966Z
+published-on: 2024-03-18T13:25:31.966000Z
-category: blog
+category: events
+description:
-description: "ETHDenver brought together founders, developers, and builders from across the Filecoin ecosystem for a week of collaboration and innovation –– to usher the network into a new era of adoption and growth."
+  "ETHDenver brought together founders, developers, and builders from across the Filecoin ecosystem for a week of collaboration and innovation –– to usher the network into a new era of adoption and growth."
 image:
   url: /assets/images/ethdenver.png
+  alt:
-  alt: "Recapping ETHDenver: IPC Announcement, Exploring DePIN, and Connecting with the Community"
+    "Recapping ETHDenver: IPC Announcement, Exploring DePIN, and Connecting with the Community"
 recommended-posts: []
-metadata: null
 seo:
   noindex: false
   twitter:title: summary
   twitter:card: summary
+  title: "Recapping ETHDenver: IPC Announcement, DePIN, and Community Connections"
+  description:
+    Highlights from ETHDenver, including the IPC announcement, DePIN exploration, and community connections.
 ---

 ETHDenver brought together founders, developers, and builders from across the Filecoin ecosystem for a week of collaboration and innovation –– to usher the network into a new era of adoption and growth.